2025 Summer Technology Institute

 A photo of Michael Hernandez

-Highly Recommended Reading: Storytelling with Purpose – Digital Projects to Ignite Student Curiosity.
-Michael will be discussing parts of the book during his plenary session.
+Recommended Reading: Storytelling with Purpose – Digital Projects to Ignite Student Curiosity.
+Michael will reference sections during the plenary.

 Strands